Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

 \subsection{Summary}

-The key developments of bipartite graph embedding-based recommendation models retrospected in this section are concisely organized in Fig.~\ref{Ch4_Summary}, among which it is overt that the matrix factorization method is the most extensible one succeeding various subsequent variants.
-However, the current focus has substituted the deep learning method for the matrix factorization method, for the advantage in non-linear pattern discovery and parallel computing of the former is meeting the technical requirements of increasing complexity and scale of data for the recommendation.
-As for the Bayesian analysis method, its breakthrough runs through the entire timeline, indicating its indispensable contributes to the other methods for automatic hyper-parameter adjustment.
+The key developments of bipartite graph embedding-based recommendation models retrospected in this section are concisely summarized in Fig.~\ref{Ch4_Summary}, among which it is overt that the matrix factorization framework has long been concerned as the most extensible one succeeding various subsequent variants.
+However, the current focus has substituted the deep learning framework for the matrix factorization framework, for the advantages in non-linear pattern discovery and parallel computing of the former one is meeting the technical requirements of increasing complexity and scale of data for recommendation.
+As for the Bayesian analysis framework, its breakthrough runs through the entire timeline, indicating its indispensable contributes to the other methods for automatic hyper-parameter adjustment.
 On the other hand, the Markov method does not seem to be common in use.